Welcome to the BatON Research Group

 Everything shared on this website is part of an ongoing learning process.
 If you discover inaccuracies or missing citations, we warmly invite you to tell us so we can correct them quickly.

-Concept Mind Map
+Concept Mind Maps

-Version: Current Progress - Through Week 9 | Last Updated: November 30, 2025
+Version: Phase 1 Archive - Through Week 10 | Last Updated: December 7, 2025